-Given the increase in cyber threats and the rise in tech savvy, sophisticated criminal gangs, the ability to be able to detect incidents before they cause serious damage, and take effective action quickly, is vital.
+Given the increase in cyber threats and the rise in tech-savvy, sophisticated criminal gangs, the ability to be able to detect incidents before they cause serious damage, and take effective action quickly, is vital.

 It’s important because of the rise in cyber threats.
-There are many types of security incidents – ransomware, social engineering, such as phishing, and hacking – but it is who is behind the threats that has taken cyber security to another level.
+There are many types of security incidents – ransomware, social engineering, such as phishing, and hacking – but it is who is behind the threats that have taken cyber security to another level.
 While localised threats and minor crime continues, there is a growing threat from organised crime, state actors and terrorist organisations.
 These attackers are looking for financial and critical national information and they are determined to create widespread disruption if necessary.

 The problem is businesses tend to lack the awareness or resources to realise that they are under attack until they receive the ransom notice or their data is posted on the dark web.
 By constantly monitoring your systems, you have a much better chance of limiting the damage in the first phase of an attack.

 The objective of security monitoring is to enable your organisation to detect attacks, malicious activity, inbound threats to data security, or even lurking problems within your systems.
 This is achieved by looking for patterns in the data, either coming from a single source, like a user system, or by correlating across multiple systems and sources to build up a picture of an incident for the security team to investigate.
 The fact all the relevant data has been collated and forms part of the alert is vital to understanding it, meaning the situation can be diagnosed and resolved quickly.